Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: Analysis and Discussion

 \section{Analysis and Discussion}

-SNIa data from LSST has the potential to provide a significant improvement over Pantheon, our current standard SNIa dataset, by increasing the number of observed SNIa events and with higher number density of events at high redshifts (up to $z\sim 1.2 $ as shown in Fig \ref{fig:hd_LSST}).
+SNIa data from LSST has the potential to provide a significant improvement over Pantheon, our current standard SNIa dataset, by increasing the number of observed SNIa events and with higher number density of events at high redshifts (up to $z\sim 1.2$ as shown in Fig \ref{fig:hd_LSST}).
 Furthermore, given the superior instrumentation, we expect the data to be less prone to errors.
 It is, therefore, crucial to investigate the impact that the future LSST data could have on our understanding of not only the baseline cosmological model but also other popular models that could potentially compete with $\Lambda$CDM and help address the tensions and anomalies associated with it.

-In the case of the $\Lambda$CDM model, future LSST data would likely increase the precision of the existing constraints slightly, without significantly shifting the mean values of the cosmological parameters.
+In the case of the $\Lambda$CDM model, future LSST data would likely increase the precision of the existing constraints slightly.
 However, for the CPL model, the impact of the same on precision would be particularly notable.
 It would result in a stronger constraint on the background, as well as reduced correlations between certain background parameters and perturbation parameters.
-Of particular interest is the almost vanishing correlation between $H_0$ and $\sigma_{8,0}$, which warrants further study.
-It appears that the LSST data would be able to break the existing $H_0$-$\sigma_{8,0}$ (and hence $\Omega_{m0}$-$\sigma_{8,0}$) correlation.
-This calls for a re-examination of the prospects of existing better-performing cosmological models in the context of the $H_0$ and the $\sigma_{8,0}$ tensions in light of LSST.
+Since LSST is realistically simulated, we expect these conclusions to remain the same, even for somewhat different fiducial inputs.